hpcaitech/ColossalAI-Examples/features/gradient_clipping/README.md

 ## Verify Gradient Clipping

-To verify gradinet clipping, we can just check the change of parameter values.
+To verify gradient clipping, we can just check the change of parameter values.

 ```bash
 colossalai run --nproc_per_node 1 train.py